 Ofsted

 In January 2024, Mr P Jones joined the Academy as the new Headteacher and upon his appointment, Mr Jones commented on the recent Ofsted report saying, "While disappointed in the school’s inspection grade, I am confident that we know what we need to do to improve.
 We are now obviously working hard to address the issues raised in the report.
-Indeed, at the time of the inspection, the school was already putting in place a new approach to behaviour, which students are responding extremely well to...
-While I fully acknowledge that the report does not reflect where we want to be, I firmly believe our current actions and the strengths outlined in the report provide us with a firm foundation to allow all of our pupils to reach their true potential."
+Indeed, at the time of the inspection, the Academy was already putting in place a new approach to behaviour, which students responded extremely well to.
+While I fully acknowledge that the report does not reflect where we want to be, I firmly believe our current actions and the strengths outlined in the report provide us with a firm foundation to allow all of our students to reach their true potential."

-Please click the link below to read the full report.
+Please click the link in the 'Documents' section on the right-hand-side to read the full November 2023 report.

-It is important to note that a monitoring inspection such as this cannot change the school’s overall inspection grade.
-Instead, it tests if the school is making progress ahead of the next full inspection.
+It is important to note that a Monitoring Inspection such as this cannot change the Academy's overall inspection grade.
+Instead, it tests if the Academy is making progress ahead of the next full inspection.
 There are only two possible outcomes from a Monitoring Inspection and Edgar Wood Academy has been awarded the most positive of these: “Leaders have made progress to improve the school, but some aspects of the school need further improvement”.

-Please click the link below to read our Monitoring Visit report.
+Please click the link in the 'Documents' section on the right-hand-side to read our May 2025 Monitoring Inspection report.

 Some of Ofsted's findings are summarised below: